ibm-cloud-docs/transit-gateway/changing-config.md

 - **--routing**: Optional: Gateway routing of resources (global | local).
 Select global to connect resources across regions.
 Changing routing from global to local requires all existing connections to be local.

-- **--output json**: Optional: Specify if you want the output displayed in JSON format.
+- **--output JSON**: Optional: Specify whether you want the output that is displayed in JSON format.

 - **--help | -h**: Optional: Get help on this command.